Ravichandra5266/moviesapp/README.md

 <details>
 <summary>Additional Functionality to be added</summary>

-- Users should be able to view and use the website responsively on a mobile, tablet, desktop devices.
-- Search Route
+- Home Route
+  - An HTTP Get request should be made to **Top Rated Movies API URL** as well
-  - Users should be able to search for playlists and tracks.
+    - **_Loader_** should be displayed while fetching the data
+    - After the data is successfully fetched from the API
+      - Display the list of movies received from the top rated movies response
+    - If the HTTP GET request made is unsuccessful, then the failure view given in the **Figma** screens should be displayed
-  - When the user provides the playlist name which is not in the database then the No results view should be displayed.
+      - When the **Try Again** button is clicked, then the HTTP GET request should be made to **Top Rated Movies API URL**
-  - When the users click a playlist, it should open a new page with a respective list of songs in that playlist.
+- Users can browse popular movies & searched movies using pagination buttons.
 </details>

 ### Project Submission Instructions

-- For Mini Projects, you no need to submit the code using `ccbp submit RJSCP2G83E`, Though you submit the test cases may or may not succeed and you can ignore the result, Test cases will be added soon.
+- For Mini Projects, you can submit the test cases at your own pace.
+But we suggest you to submit the code to know the percentage of completion through test cases and that score will be considered for your interviews.

-- For Mini Projects, you need to only publish/deploy the code using `ccbp publish RJSCP2G83E domain_name.ccbp.tech`.
-So that our team will be able to see that code and deployed URL( Ex: something.ccbp.tech) and will share feedback to you if required.
+- Also it's important to publish your code frequently using `Step - 4` in the Instructions tab.

 > ### _Things to Keep in Mind_
 >